chris2cant/awesome/src/web/accesibility.md

 ### Disabled

 Use `user-select: none` to disable.
-Don`t use `pointer-events: none` because the users can still interact with the element if navigating using a **keyboard**.
+Don't use `pointer-events: none` because the users can still interact with the element if navigating using a **keyboard**.

 ✅Do